Skip to content

 Have your say

-As well as providing feedback during the community consultation events on 29 and 30 January 2025, you can let us know what you think of the emerging proposals for Bodelwyddan Solar and Energy Storage by:
+As well as providing feedback during the community consultation events on 23 and 24 September 2025, you can let us know what you think of our proposals by:

 If you would like to receive email updates about the project at key milestones, please register by clicking here.